 What can I do if I do not feel comfortable speaking directly to the person as part of the Stage One (Informal) process?

-Student Accommodation - email@example.com
+For Student Accommodation based complaints, please contact - email@example.com

 If your complaint is not faculty based or related to a service not listed above, please email firstname.lastname@example.org and we can send you the correct contact details.

 Yes, a complaint of misconduct of another student or group of students will be treated as an allegation under the University’s Disciplinary and Fitness to Practise procedure.
 You would need to contact the Student Engagement Manager or the Student Appeals and Complaints Officer in the first instance.